In this tea making tutorial, we will focus solely on how to Oolong Tee best prepared.

 - Tea cup for serving

-- A scant teaspoon of Oolong tea leaves (rolled)
+- A teaspoon of oolong tea leaves (rolled)

-- Approx. 1 liter of water - enough so that you can pour it over your teaware in advance to warm it up
+- Approx. 1 liter of water - enough so that you can pour it over your teaware to warm it up

-INSTRUCTIONS this is how it works in 6 simple steps
+INSTRUCTIONS how to do it in 6 easy steps

-1. Heat the water until it has reached the desired temperature, a thermometer will help you to determine this.
-Some kettles already have a built-in thermostat which can also be used as an alternative, but not as accurate as a separate thermometer.
+1. Heat the water until it reaches the desired temperature, a thermometer will help you determine this.
+Some kettles already have a built in thermostat which can be used as an alternative but not as accurate as a separate thermometer can be.

-2. Now pour a small amount of heated water over the teapot and the cups, and use it to fill the empty teapot to warm up.
-Then pour out the water again.
+2. Pour a small amount of heated water over the teapot and cups, and fill the empty teapot with it to heat up.
+Then pour the water out again.

-3. Now put about 1 teaspoon of tea leaves into the warmed teapot and pour hot water over the oolong tea.
-Now close the teapot or gaiwan and let the tea brew.
+3. Now put about 1 teaspoon of tea leaves in the heated teapot and pour the hot water over the oolong tea.
+Now close the teapot or gaiwan and let the tea steep.
 You can stop the time with your smartphone.

 4. Depending on your personal preferences, you can now steep the oolong tea.
-We recommend starting with a brewing time of about one minute and then extending the brewing process in 30 second steps until you achieve your favorite taste
+We recommend starting with a brewing time of about one minute and then increasing the brewing process in 30-second increments until you achieve your favorite taste

-5. When the brewing time has elapsed, pour the tea into the prepared tea cup.
-If you use a tea strainer in your teapot, please take it out.
+5. After the brewing time has elapsed, pour the tea into the prepared teacup.
+If you use a tea strainer in your teapot, please remove it.
 Alternatively, empty the remaining tea into a second teapot,

 6. Now you can enjoy the freshly brewed tea!

-BONUS tip: A slim smelling cup is also used at a Chinese tea ceremony.
-First you fill the brewed Oolong tea into the smelling cup, cover it with a teapot, turn both of them over together and then remove the empty smelling cup.
-If you now bring the smelling cup to your nose you can absorb all the great, intense aromas with your nose.
+BONUS Tip: a slim smelling cup is also used at a Chinese tea ceremony.
+First you fill the brewed Oolong tea in the scented cup, cover it with a teapot, turn both together and then remove the empty scented cup.
+If you now bring the smelling cup to your nose, you can take in all the great, intense aromas with your nose.

-An overview of all Oolong teas from Taiwan that are available here in the Evergreen Teashop can be found here:
+An overview of all oolong teas from Taiwan that are available here in the Evergreen Teashop you can find here:

-Do you like this article?
+do you like this article?
 Do you still have questions?
 We would like to offer our customers more helpful additional information about tea.
-Therefore, we would be very happy to receive your feedback in the comment area!
+Therefore, we would be very happy to receive your feedback in the comments section!